 - Italiano Coronavirus: la situazione in Svizzera

-- A total of 16,610 new cases were reported on June 14 for the previous seven-day period.
-The seven-day daily average for new infections stood at 2,124, up 45% on the previous week.
-From April, the Federal Office of Public Health (FOPH) is only communicating coronavirus statistics once a week rather than on a daily basis.
+- A total of 55,975 new Covid cases were reported on July 12 for the previous seven-day period.
+The seven-day daily average for new infections stood at 7,917, up 25% on the previous week.
+A total of 1,096 people were in hospital with Covid (+5%) and 46 were in intensive care.

 - More than 12,700 people have died in connection with Covid-19 in Switzerland, which has a population of 8.7 million.

-As of April 1, there are no more pandemic restrictions.
-On March 30, the government announced that the last remaining restrictions would be dropped, specifically the mask requirement in public transportation and health facilities, and the mandatory five-day isolation requirement after a positive coronavirus test.
+As of April 1, there are no more pandemic restrictions in Switzerland.
+On March 30, the government announced that the last remaining measures would be dropped, specifically the mask requirement in public transportation and health facilities, and the mandatory five-day isolation requirement after a positive test.

-From December 20External link to February 17, only people who had been vaccinated or recovered from Covid-19 were able to enter restaurants, cultural, sporting and leisure venues and attend indoor events (the “2G rule”).
-Masks also had to be worn in these settings and food and drink could only be consumed when seated.
+From December 20, 2021External link to February 17, 2022, only people who had been vaccinated or recovered from Covid-19 were able to enter restaurants, cultural, sporting and leisure venues and attend indoor events (the “2G rule”).
+Masks were also mandatory in these settings and food and drink could only be consumed seated.

-The coronavirus will most likely not disappear, the government said, but become endemic with seasonal waves of the virus likely in the future.
-Responsibility for containing the virus will be handed to local authorities, with a phase of heightened vigilance planned over the next 12 months.
+Longer-term, the coronavirus will most likely not disappear, the government has said, but become endemic with seasonal waves likely in future.
+Responsibility for containing the virus has been handed over to cantonal authorities, with a phase of heightened vigilance planned through winter 2022-2023.

-Authorities meanwhile continue to advise people to observe the applicable rules on hygiene and social distancingExternal link.
+Authorities continue to advise people to observe the applicable rules on hygiene and social distancingExternal link.

 Vaccination and treatment

-So far, four vaccines have been approved: Pfizer/BioNTech and Moderna, both of which have also been approved for use on teenagers aged 12 and older.
-The single-dose Janssen vaccine produced by Johnson & Johnson is also available.
-The latest to join the Swiss arsenal is protein-based Nuvaxovid vaccine produced by Novavax and approved on April 13.
+So far, four vaccines have been approved: Pfizer/BioNTech and Moderna, both of which have also been approved for use on children (age five and above) and teenagers; the single-dose Janssen vaccine produced by Johnson & Johnson; and the protein-based Nuvaxovid vaccine, approved in April 2022.

-Authorities have ordered some 36 million vaccine doses from Pfizer/BioNTech, Moderna, AstraZeneca, Curevac and Novavax for the population of 8.6 million.
-In August the government signed another deal with Pfizer/BioNTech to supply vaccines for the next two years.
+Authorities ordered 36 million doses from Pfizer/BioNTech, Moderna, AstraZeneca, Curevac and Novavax for the population of 8.7 million.
+In August 2021, the government signed a deal with Pfizer/BioNTech to supply vaccines for the next two years.

 Masks and testing

-The government adopted an extended testing strategy along with a contact-tracing concept as it moved to ease social distancing measures.
-Swiss residents can also download the SwissCovid smartphone app, a contact-tracing system.
-This will also be phased out on April 1.
+At the start of the pandemic, the government adopted an extended testing strategy along with a contact-tracing concept as it moved to ease social distancing measures.
+The SwissCovid smartphone app, a contact-tracing system, was also developed.
+It was later phased out on April 1, 2022.

 The government covers the costs of certain Covid-19 tests leading to a Covid certificate, as approved by parliament.
 Rapid antigen tests and saliva PCR pool tests (mass testing such as used in schools) are covered.
-Self-tests, individual PCR tests and antibody tests are not covered (although individual PCR tests are free for people with symptoms, are close contacts or were part of a positive test pool).
+Self-tests, individual PCR tests and antibody tests are not covered (although individual PCR tests are free for people with symptoms or who have been in close contact with an infected person).

 Travel to and from Switzerland

-Since February 17, health-related measures for people entering the country have been lifted.
-It is no longer necessary to provide proof of vaccination, recovery or a negative test or complete an entry form, the government saidExternal link.
+Since February 17, health-related measures for people entering the country have also been liftedExternal link.
+It is no longer necessary to provide proof of vaccination, recovery or a negative test or complete an entry form.

 What’s the situation for Swiss citizens living abroad?